douglasrcjames/dougs-react-boiler/README.md

 This project was built from Doug's React.js website boilerplate template ([dougs-react-boiler](https://github.com/douglasrcjames/dougs-react-boiler)) and was further bootstrapped from [Create React App](https://github.com/facebook/create-react-app).
 In this setup, we have Doug's base CSS library, base React components (like Header & Footer), directories structured, React Router ready to go, and more!

 Check all `TODO` tags to denote changes that might need to be made depending on your specific project.
-Find and replace `dougs-react-boiler` or `Doug's React Boiler` in all project files for naming specific items.
+Find and replace `dougs-react-boiler` or `Doug's React Boiler` in all project files for naming specific items (including `package.json`).
 You may also need to delete files: `.firebaserc`, `firestore.indexes.json`, and `firebase.json` for a fresh firebase initialization.

 Live demo: https://dougs-react-boiler.web.app/